goodtimesapp/goodtimes/readme.md

 Goodtimes
 ---------------------

-The social app for where you're at! [privacy included]
+The social app for where you're at! :dark_sunglasses:  [privacy included] :lock::lock::lock:

 Setup and Install (Android)